SatenderKumar3024/SSCP-Exam-Preparation---My-Progress-and-Practice-Test/README.md

-SSCP Certification Exam Outline in Details - Satender Kumar
+SSCP Certification Exam Outline in Details
 Domain 1: Security Concepts and Practices

 1.1 Comply with Codes of Ethics